-Join Bert Monroy for an in-depth discussion in this video Using layer masks, part of Bert Monroy: Dreamscapes Volume 1.
+Join Bert Monroy for an in-depth discussion in this video Using layer masks, part of Creating Dreamscapes in Photoshop: 1.

 Layer Masks is something that I use quite a bit throughout the series.…So I am going to show you what a layer mask is.…Now, this is the file I use to explain the Alpha Channel.…Well, a Layer Mask is very much like an Alpha Channel, and that it uses the same concept…of going from zero black to 255 white with the 254 levels of gray in between.…Except in the Layer Mask, they are for a different purpose.
 They are also part of the image.…Their very presence will affect the image, unlike an Alpha Channel whose presence…is only there and does nothing to the image until you do something through that Alpha Channel.…